-If I withdraw from a randomized trial, will I be told if you received the placebo (an inactive, dummy pill), or the active drug?
+If I withdraw from a randomized trial, will I be told if I received the placebo (an inactive, dummy pill) or the active drug?

 Most randomized trials will only disclose this kind of information when the study has been completely finalized; this is done to protect the integrity of the research data and results.
 If the trial is a "double-blind" trial, the doctor will not even know which substance you received.
 Most protocols will have information with respect to when a study will be "unblinded."
 If this is something that you want to know more about, ask the investigator what the study's policy is before you agree to participate.

 A registry is a database composed of information and/or tissues obtained from individuals.
 This information is collected in a standardized way so that it can be used in research; in this way, it is different from information collected typically by the patient's doctor.
 These registries are also called "banks."
 Registries are established for the purpose of collecting as much information as possible about a particular illness or a group of people.
 Some registries are very large and may include family members of people with specific illnesses.
 Agreeing to participate in a registry could be as simple as allowing a research study to collect tissues that would normally be thrown away after surgery; or a registry could be designed to collect blood, tissue specimens, and information from your medical records for many years.
 A registry could have information on 100 people or it could have information on 10,000 people.
 It is from registries and banks that many researchers develop new ideas for new research studies.